London Gatwick Route 4 Airspace Change Consultation (ACP-2018-86)

 Route 4 is used by aircraft taking off west from the Main Runway, which then turn 180 degrees to head east.
 These aircraft fly near South Holmwood, Leigh, Redhill, and Reigate before continuing to their destinations.

-The video below explains the four options which we are consulting on.
+The video below explains the four options which we consulted on.
 You can access standalone animations of each option at the footer of this webpage.

-The postcode lookup tool below enables you to compare and understand the relative noise impacts of each of the route options on different areas.
+This postcode lookup tool enables you to compare and understand the relative noise impacts of each of the route options on different areas.
+Click on the thumbnail below to access the tool.

 You can find out more about these options, and how they have been developed, in the Full Options Appraisal (FOA), Consultation Document, and Consultation Summary Document at the bottom of this page.

-In developing these options, London Gatwick is engaging with stakeholders and the public at key stages, initially working with community and industry representatives to shortlist route options (Stages 1 and 2), and now consulting the public to gather feedback on these options (Stage 3).
+In developing these options, London Gatwick has engaged with stakeholders and the public at key stages, initially working with community and industry representatives to shortlist route options (Stages 1 and 2), and has now consulted the public to gather feedback on these options (Stage 3).
 An account of our engagement during Stages 1 and 2 are detailed in the Stage 1 Design Principles Report and Stage 2 Design Principles Evaluation at the bottom of this page.

 Why your views matter